 - Your heart rate increases.
 Severe dehydration can cause heart palpitations or heart spasms in the actual heart muscle.

-Make sure you stay hydrated all day by drinking plenty of filtered drinking water at the office!
+Make sure you stay hydrated all day by drinking plenty of water at the office!
 Need some help staying hydrated?
-Check out our 6 tips to drink more water!
+Get a Quench bottleless water cooler for unlimited, great-tasting filtered water on-demand.
+Check out our Product Finder to see which Quench bottleless water cooler is right for you and your workplace.